Gethe/mainsail_theme/README.md

     sudo -u pi bash ~/mainsail_theme/scripts/install.sh

-This will create read-only symlink files in `/home/pi/printer_data/config/.theme` which provide a basic theme that will incorporate the Logo and Primary colors set in the Interface Settings.
+This will create read-only symlink files in `/home/pi/printer_data/config/.theme` which provide a basic theme that incorporates the Primary and Logo (secondary) colors as set in the Interface Settings.

 [RatOS]: https://github.com/Rat-OS/RatOS-theme
 [Acryl]: https://github.com/eliteSchwein/acryl-fluidd-mainsail-theme